The Carlyle Expedition

 On the wall behind the throne, a there’s a bas-relief with common Egyptian and other unknown glyphs.
 To the left, two large bas-reliefs depict what seems to be a star chart and a smaller chart of the Solar system with the planets in specific positions.
 In the star chart, the PCs can identify Aldebaran and Fomalhaut but not the other stars.
 To the right, the bas-relief shows a distorted hemispheric map of Earth, with Eurasia, Africa, Australia and the Western Pacific.
 Geographical features like mountains and rivers are easily recognizable, but no nations or cities are shown.
 Three uncut rubies form an elongated triangle, marking points in central Kenya, Western Australia, and in the East China Sea.
 An inlaid ebony band marks an arc crossing the Indian Ocean.

+Carl produces his trusty camera and starts taking photographs of the walls and the room’s features.
 As the other investigators are trying to take all in, Edward decides to try to pry loose one of those huge gems atop the pillars.
 The second he puts his knife between the pillar and gem, it lights up, burning with a strange blue flame.
 As the big game hunter backs away, another gem also lights up.
 And another.
 And another…

 The PCs realize that something is happening and starts bolting for the exit almost as a single-cell organism.
 As they near the archway, a rumble is heard and a massive stone wall starts forming, blocking the exit!

 Before it’s fully formed, our heroes manage to exit the throne room, standing scared shitless and panting outside the now massive stone wall blocking off the throne room.